-With the decrease in value of homes, people are staying put.
+When homes decrease in value, people stay put.
 Many are unable to move due to a lack of equity or can’t afford the sale and moving costs.
 But if homeowners need a change, will they recoup any of their costs if they remodel?

 The data is grouped into Additions, Remodeling and Replacements, with the job cost and estimated resale value given for each item in those categories.
 The cost data is produced by a computer program, with the resale figures provided by Realtors.
 The Report is also divided by region.
 Arizona is in the Mountain area, which includes Colorado, Nevada and other northern mountain states.